safebear/test-protractor-course/README.md

 ## Create You Test Spec File

-Then create your spec file (to create a product) with the following code:
+Then create your spec file to create a product (`products_crud.spec.js`) in the `products` folder with the following code:

 ```javascript
 const homePage = require('../page_objects/home.page');